BNPG6 Enkhuizen, 23rd–25th April 2026

 SATURDAY (25.04.)

-Departure at 09.15 from Enkhuizen railway station to Lelystad, Batavialand
+Departure at 09.15 from Enkhuizen bus & railway station to Lelystad, Batavialand

-10.00–11.45 – Visit the Batavialand National Maritime Archaeological Depot (guided tour by archaeology specialists)
+10.00–11.45 Visit the Batavialand National Maritime Archaeological Depot (guided tour by Mr Joran Smale, keeper of the collections Batavialand)

 11.45–13.00 – drive from Lelystad to Amsterdam-Havens West

-13.00–15.00 – lunch, guided tour through the depot of BMA, Amsterdam Archaeological Service, by Ranjith Jayasena and Ron Toussain
+13.00–15.00 – lunch, guided tour through the depot of BMA, Amsterdam Archaeological Service, by Ranjith Jayasena and Ron Toussain, address: Bornhout 8, Amsterdam

 15.30 – drop off at Amsterdam-Sloterdijk Railway Station